crev-dev/cargo-crev/cargo-crev/src/doc/getting_started.md

 ## Reviewing code

-Try `cargo crev verify deps` again.
+Try `cargo crev verify` again.

 If you are moderately lucky, at least some of the dependencies are now passing the verification.

 But ultimately someone has to do the review, and at least sometimes you will have to do it yourself.

-Scan the output of `cargo crev verify deps` and pick a crate with low `lines` count.
+Scan the output of `cargo crev verify` and pick a crate with low `lines` count.
 For your first review you want to start small and easy.